-Notwithstanding the foregoing amendments, courts have not always applied proportionality in circumstances when its application was warranted.
-When courts have applied proportionality, they have not always described it as such.
-10 In the electronic era, it has become increasingly important for courts and parties to apply the proportionality doctrine to manage the large volume of ESI and associated expenses now typical in litigation.
-Below is a discussion of the key issues to consider when conducting a proportionality analysis pursuant to Rule 26(b)(2)(C), followed by a discussion of recommended principles.
+Notwithstanding the foregoing amendments, courts have not always insisted on proportionality when it was warranted.9 And, even when courts have applied proportionality concepts, they have not always described them as such.10 In the electronic era, it has become increasingly important for courts and parties to apply the proportionality doctrine to manage the large volume of ESI and associated expenses now typical in litigation.
+The discussion below addresses the key issues both parties and courts confront when they conduct a proportionality analysis pursuant to Rule 26(b)(2)(C).
+A list of recommended principles follows the general discussion.

-The Availability of the Information From Other Sources
+The Availability of the Information from Other Sources

-Rule 26(b)(2)(C)(i) provides that courts must impose limitations where "the discovery sought is unreasonably cumulative or duplicative, or can be obtained from some other source that is more convenient, less burdensome, or less expensive."
+Rule 26(b)(2)(C)(i) directs courts to impose limitations where "the discovery sought is unreasonably cumulative or duplicative, or can be obtained from some other source that is more convenient, less burdensome, or less expensive."
 FED.
 R. CIV.
 P. 26(b)(2)(c)(i).
 Where relevant information is available from multiple sources, this rule allows courts to limit discovery to the least expensive source.11